 We had good times together.
 We were best buddies.
-She was my rock, and I knew that, especially when I was down or sick.
+She was my rock, and she knew that, especially when I was down or sick.
 Lucy was always by my side when I was home.
 She was my Lucy Bear.

 I had to give her a proper birthday party for her first, so I invited her buddy Chui the Bengal over as well as a bunch of non-furry friends for cocktails and cat food cake.
 And sushi for the non-furry ones.
 This was the front of her birthday party invitation.
-We had quite a turnout and gathered toys and food for a local shelter in lieu of birthday presents (she was pretty spoiled already).
+We had quite a turnout and gathered toys and food for a local cat shelter in lieu of birthday presents (she was pretty spoiled already).

 A very bad photo of that cat food cake.
 The sushi was great, though.